EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/api.md

 the system will remove any files found in the directory that were not found in the ZIP file.

 ```
-    $lacadmin api extract --file <filename.zip> --directory </tmp/path/>  --synchronize [true|false]
+    $lacadmin api extract
+        --file <filename.zip>
+        --directory </tmp/path/>
+        --synchronize [true|false]

 ```
 ## Section
-The export of an api can be reduced to a single section or a single object within a section using the section filter.
+The export of an api can be reduced to a single section within a section using the section argument.
+Note: The output of the file can be either in JSON or ZIP and will use the new enhanced format.
+This means that these values cannot be used with other lacadmin import commands.
 ```
 EXPORT PROJECT=demo
 mkdir temp